illinois-cs241/illinois-cs241.github.io/_docs/malloc.md

 Breakpoint 1 (alloc.c:322) pending.
 (gdb) run
 ```
-NOTE: if you terminate your running program and run it again, i.e. if you do this
+_Note:_ if you terminate your running program and run it again, i.e. if you do this:
 ```
 (gdb) run
 Thread 2.1 "tester-2" hit Breakpoint 1, malloc (size=1) at alloc.c:323